For further information on the Master of Commerce program, contact the Business School's Student Information Office on:

 (i) Specialisations from the University of Sydney Business School:

-Students who achieve a WAM of 65%+ in a minimum of the eight units in the Master of Commerce (48 credit points) have the possibility of undertaking an assessable work integrated learning unit, BUSS6500 Industry Placement (six credit points).
+Students who achieve a WAM of 65%+ in a minimum of eight units in the Master of Commerce (48 credit points) may apply for an assessable work integrated learning unit, BUSS6500 Industry Placement (six credit points).
 Access to this unit will be subject to the availability of suitable placements, with available placements offered on a competitive basis and subject to WAM performance and interview by the Program Director.

 Please note: This unit cannot be counted towards a specialisation.

-Students in the 16 unit (96 credit point) program must achieve a WAM of 80%+ in a minimum of eight units of study (48 credit points) to be eligible to apply to complete a research dissertation consisting of three units of study: BUSS6998 Business Research Methods (six credit points), BUSS6999 Business Research Presentation (six credit points), and BUSS7000 Dissertation (12 credit points).
-Access to these units will be subject to the availability of suitable supervisors and subject to WAM performance and interview by the Program Director.
+Students in the Master of Commerce program who achieve a WAM of 80%+ in a minimum of eight units of study (48 credit points) in the Master of Commerce may apply to complete a research dissertation (24 credit points) comprising: BUSS7002 Business Dissertation (full-time students), OR BUSS7000 Business Dissertation A and BUSS7001 Business Dissertation B (part-time students).
+Access to these units will be subject to the availability of suitable supervisors, WAM performance and interview by the Program Director.

 Please note: These units cannot be counted towards a specialisation.